 A quick query is very important.
 This is the basic FIML skill that both partners must learn.
-Ideally, Megan’s FIML query following her jangle will occur quickly enough for Andrew to have access to his short-term memory load out of which the word (X) issued.
-X is the word that initiated Megan’s jangle.
+Ideally, Megan’s FIML query following her sensation will occur quickly enough for Andrew to have access to his short-term memory load out of which the word (X) issued.
+X is the word that initiated Megan’s sensation.
 Having accurate access to his short-term memory load allows Andrew to provide Megan with very good objective data.
 Keeping her own short-term memory load in mind as Andrew answers allows Megan to compare her mental data with Andrew’s.
 Most of all this is what will convince her that her interpretation is wrong.

 More on how to do FIML can be found here: FIML and practical semiotics.

 An evidence based description of why FIML works can be found here: Disruption of neurotic response in FIML practice.